AngeloAvv/flutter_nexi/README.md

 ## License

 `flutter_nexi` is available under the GPLv3 license.
-See the COPYING file for more info.
+See the LICENSE file for more info.